|Home||About||Activities||Members||To Join||Contact Us|

 The members of BWS are encouraged to show their art.
 Yearly, BWS sponsors a Gallery Show in which members may display and sell their work.
 In 2014, the member works were on display at The Venue Fine Arts & Gifts, 114 S Grant St, Bloomington from November 7 to December 3.

 In early 2015 BWS is honored to be invited to show member's work at the Wylie House Museum in Bloomington in tandem with its display of the Indiana Heritage Quilt Show.
 The theme for the art show is "We Paint...Heirlooms".
 The works on exhibit are interpretations of things related to Wylie House or of an antique nature.
-The show will be on display from February 27 to April 29 at the Wylie House Barn and Education Center.
+The show will be on display from February 27 through May at the Wylie House Barn and Education Center.

 Each year BWS contracts with recognoized artist/teachers who provide a workshop within that artists specific field.
 Workshops are usually a day's worth of instruction and practice.
 The price of the workshop is based on its length (one or more days), the artist's compensation, the facilities required, and the supplies if included.
 Members are offered access to the workshop first and then the seats are opened to the public if the workshop is not filled.